-The subsection Overall Satisfaction shows survey question 10 (ease of finding information on our website) with the lowest percentages, which is a 4% decrease compared to the previous period.
-It should be noted that data correlated to newly required survey question seven (internet site, including ease of use) was 6% higher than survey question 10 (ease of finding information on our website).
-We expect an increase to satisfaction when switching to the new standard required questions, and as we continue to forward suggestions for improvements to our online services to appropriate staff.
+The subsection Overall Satisfaction shows survey question seven (internet site, including ease of use) had a 1% increase in satisfaction compared to the previous period.
+It should be noted that we found an increase in satisfaction after switching to the new standard required questions, and we continue to forward suggestions for improvements to our online services to appropriate staff.